rust-tw/book-tw/src/ch19-03-advanced-traits.md

 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-13/src/lib.rs}}
 ```

-<span class="caption">Listing 19-13: A hypothetical definition of the
+<span class="caption">範例 19-13: A hypothetical definition of the
 `Iterator` trait using generics</span>

 The difference is that when using generics, as in Listing 19-13, we must